 Below functions explained are part of the groups mentioned above:

 1. fn:abs (-3.45)= 3.45, This function returns the absolute value of input numeric.
 This function is used to get the positive value irrespective of any signed valued inputted in the function.
-In this case the negative value is being entered and positive is being returned by function.
-In case we input positive value we should get positive value as a output again.
+In this case, the negative value is being entered and the positive is being returned by the function.
+In case we input a positive value we should get a positive value as output again.

 abs(1.25) = 1.25.